Escape Room Website Design History

 The first escape rooms emerged from Japan and Hungary in the late 2000s, quickly spreading to the US, UK, and beyond.
 In these early days, most escape room websites were little more than digital business cards — basic HTML pages with a phone number, address, and perhaps a grainy photo or two.

-Online booking was generally handled by a few generic appointment /event styled bookings softwares like Bookeo.
-Lots of bookings were made by phone or email.
+Online booking was largely handled by generic appointment tools like Bookeo, and many bookings still came in by phone or email.
 The websites reflected the nascent state of the industry: functional, but with little attention to branding or user experience.
 Many operators were puzzle enthusiasts first and business owners second, and their websites showed it.

 A Different Era

-In 2012, there were fewer than 100 escape rooms in the entire United States.
-By 2019, that number had exploded to over 2,300.
-This massive growth forced rapid professionalization across all aspects of the business, including web presence.
+In 2014, there were fewer than 100 escape rooms in the entire world.
+By 2019, that number had exploded to over 14,000.
+This massive growth forced rapid professionalisation across all aspects of the business, including web presence.

 The Growth Phase (2015–2017)